Last Updated on January 24, 2021 by

 The amount of income you should have for you to be eligible varies by state.
 Each state has different policies on the eligibility group they cover.
 When the states determine your financial eligibility for Medicaid, they will count your income from some sources.
 These sources include:

-5. interests from certificate of deposits or bank accounts
+• interests from certificates of deposits or bank accounts

 Income sources that are not counted include: